Man charged with rape and murder after body of 72-year-old found in bungalow

-A 25-year-old man has been charged with murder following the discovery of a pensioner's body at her bungalow.
+A 25-year-old man charged with murder following the discovery of a pensioner's body at her bungalow is to appear in court.

 Craig Keogh, of no fixed address, has also been charged with two counts of rape and burglary, Leicestershire Police said.